Affiliate Disclosure: As an Amazon Associate, we may earn commissions on qualifying purchases from Amazon.com.

 If you’re looking for a compact wine fridge at a price that won’t break the bank, this unit should be on your short list!

-- Compressor cooling technology ensures more consistent temperatures.
+- Compressor cooling technology ensures a consistent temperature, unit is not affected by outside heat sources.

 - Dual zones let you set the ideal temperature for red, white, rosé wines, and champagne.